tumaer/lagrangebench/README.md

 # install pre-commit hooks defined in .pre-commit-config.yaml
 # ruff is configured in pyproject.toml
 pre-commit install

+# if you want to bump the version in both pyproject.toml and __init__.py, do
+poetry self add poetry-bumpversion poetry version patch  # or minor/major
 ```

 After you have run `git add <FILE>` and try to `git commit`, the pre-commit hook will